Cell Tower Lease Termination

 If you are a landowner or a building owner who is currently engaged in a cellular lease with Nextel, Cingular, or Alltel, it’s possible that you have already received a notice of termination due to their mergers with Sprint, AT&T, or Verizon, respectively.
 If you currently have a lease with MetroPCS, Clearwire, or Leap (Cricket), there is a chance that you may receive a termination notice in the upcoming years due to their mergers with T-Mobile, Sprint, or AT&T respectively.

 Termination notices from wireless carriers to building owners typically request that the carriers (e.g., the tenant) be allowed to leave equipment at the cell site.
 The tenant will suggest that the equipment is valuable and that agreeing to keep it will make your property more attractive to other wireless carriers.
-This is true only in the case where the original tenant had installed a steel platform; as for the rest of the equipment, including coaxial cables, we advise that you request its removal, as well as the restoration of the rooftop to its original condition.
+In some cases, there is value to keeping the steel platform upon which the carrier has installed its equipment.
+However, as for the rest of the equipment, including coaxial cables, we advise that you request its removal, as well as the restoration of the rooftop to its original condition.
 If not, you will end up removing it on your own dime.
 It is highly unlikely that another carrier would reuse that equipment.

-If you are a landowner who is leasing ground space for a tower on your property and the tenant no longer is going to use the tower, you will receive one of two different requests.
+If you are a landowner who is leasing ground space for a tower on your property and there are no active wireless carriers on the tower, you will receive one of two different requests.
 However, what they don’t tell you is much more important:

 If you have received a notice of termination, feel free to reach out to us.
 We are happy to take a quick look at your site and advise you whether it is worth your time to retain us to do further analysis.
 You can rest assured if we believe that your lease is worthless, we will tell you that without charging you.
-However, if we think they might be an opportunity to improve your situation either short or long term, we will provide a proposal for services and tell you what our services will cost and what we expect to review and find in our evaluation.
+However, if we think they might be an opportunity to improve your situation either in the short or long term, we will provide a proposal for services and tell you what our services will cost and what we expect to review and find in our evaluation.